Skip to main content

 2. Nutritional Supplementation

-Omega-3 fatty acids, often found in fish oil, help reduce inflammatory markers, improving pulmonary function.
+Omega-3 fatty acids can also help reduce inflammatory markers, improving pulmonary function.

 This is also an important supplement for those who are pregnant, as adequate intake of omega-3 fatty acids has shown lowered rates of asthma among infants.